VERED is an innovative topical encapsulated benzoyl peroxide cream with a 5% concentration for the treatment of

 TWIN is the first acne treatment that contains a fixed-dose combination of benzoyl peroxide and tretinoin, which are separately encapsulated in silica using our proprietary technology.
 Tretinoin and benzoyl peroxide are widely believed to be highly effective as a combination treatment for acne.

 However, benzoyl peroxide causes degradation of the tretinoin molecules, thereby reducing its effectiveness.
 By separately encapsulating the tretinoin and the benzoyl peroxide, we have addressed this industry-wide challenge: The silica microcapsule protects tretinoin from oxidative decomposition by benzoyl peroxide, thereby enhancing the stability and clinical and commercial shelf-life.
 The silica shell also creates a barrier between the drug substances and the skin and as a result is expected to reduce irritation typically associated with topical application of benzoyl peroxide and tretinoin, thereby increasing the tolerability of TWIN on acne-affected skin.
 Pre-clinical data demonstrates that TWIN exhibits increased tolerability relative to non-encapsulated tretinoin and when compared to Epiduo, without any corresponding loss in efficacy.
 We believe that TWIN is more effective than Epiduo because it contains tretinoin as opposed to adapalene, and tretinoin is known to be more effective than adapalene as a standalone acne treatment, but generally causes greater skin irritation.
-During 2017, we have completed recruitment of subjects in a double-blind, dose-ranging placebo-controlled, six-arm, multicenter Phase II trial in the U.S.
+During 2017, we have completed a double-blind, dose-ranging placebo-controlled, six-arm, multicenter Phase II trial in the U.S. Click here for TWIN phase II results.